fsainas/contracts-verification-benchmark/README.md

 #### Makefile

-The Makefile defines three commands:
+The Makefile defines the following commands:
 1. `make plain`: generates the README without experiment results.
 It utilizes `skeleton.json`, `ground-truth.csv` and version files from `versions/`.
 1. `make solcmc`: run the SolCMC experiments.
 By default, no timeout is set, so this command may diverge.
 Use `make solcmc to=<int>` to set a timeout for each query in seconds.